lgw2/lgw2.github.io/_teaching/csci332-fall-2024/syllabus.md

 to ask questions.
 Instructions can be found on
 Canvas.

+### Teaching and learning assistants

+We are lucky to have both a teaching Assistant (TA) and a learning assistant (LA) in this course.
+Our TA Onila is a graduate student in computer science and will be assisting with in-class activities, outside of course help, and grading.
+Our LA Jacob is a computer science undergraduate student who has recently taken CSCI 332.
+He will also assist with in-class activities, but with the attitude of being your peer, not your instructor.

 ## Course help hours (aka office hours)

 I will be available in the CS conference room (SS 402) from 1-2:30 on Mondays